uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 First, open your Docker Desktop application (just to be sure Docker is running).

 Next, open your terminal.
 Run `docker pull <image URL>`, where the image URL is the full line as displayed in the [file of security-validated base images](https://github.com/uc-cdis/containers/blob/master/nextflow-base-images/allowed_base_images.txt).
 If it's working, you will see language that it is pulling (see below).
 When it's complete (and successfully pulled), there will be a line that says `Status: Downloaded <image>` (see yellow highlight below).
 If you see this, you know that all the steps necessary to pull your image work.
-If you don't see this, reach out to us on Slack (`@nextflow-support`)
+If you don't see this, reach out to us on Slack (`nextflow-support`, do not use `@`)

 ![Test docker pull command in terminal](img/test-docker-pull.png)